Kilt, Black Watch tartan

 A sporran

-There are three types of sporrans, dress sporrans, semi-dress sporrans, and day wear sporrans.
-For casual wear the day wear sporran is the right one.
-Sometimes it is called a leather day sporran.
+There are three types of sporrans: dress sporrans, semi-dress sporrans, and day wear sporrans.
+For casual and smart casual wear, the day wear sporran is the right one.
+Sometimes it is called a leather day sporran. or simply a leather sporran.

 With or without tassels?